 Easter egg hunts, treats, and of course chocolates!
 We all know Chocolate is definitely a no-treat for our pets!
 It brings a lot of hazards and may turn this lovely celebration into a pet emergency!

-There are lots of ways we can avoid this and I have some tips for you.
+There are lots of ways we can avoid this and we've got some tips for you.

 - Keep away all chocolate eggs and chocolate treats are kept away from your dog.